 Dolly Sods area was home to an aggressive logging industry.
 So aggressive, in fact, that it created fire problems.
 The forest removal resulted in several feet of dry needles & leftover branches that were quick to spark into disastrous flames once the overhead cover of the trees was removed.

 Once that problem was taken care of, the Monongahela National Forest was officially established in 1920.
-The Army later used the area for training for troops headed off to World War II.
+The Army later used it as training site for troops headed off to World War II.

 With the help of the Nature Conservancy, the Dolly Sods Wilderness became a nationally designated wildlife area in 1975.

-Canaan Valley Resort has 160 rooms, with 23 cabins located nearby – along with options for golfing & skiing.
-There’s a lounge, restaurant, gift shops, spa, pool & tennis courts – plus a picnic pavilion & playground.
+Canaan Valley Resort has 160 rooms, with 23 cabins located nearby – along with options for golfing and skiing.
+There’s a lounge, restaurant, gift shops, spa, pool and tennis courts – plus a picnic pavilion and playground.

 We stayed in pet-friendly Cabin 2 during the shoulder season – after the ski season was over, but before spring had sprung completely.

 The cabin was pretty rustic, and similar to our other state park experiences, had ceased being redecorated since the late 1970s (not a problem, those were great times, I’m sure).
 The resort maintains the cabins, so linens, towels and dishes/utensils are provided.

 Everything worked well- including the ah-mazing bathroom heater- and Sling TV was included so we didn’t have to miss any March Madness.

 We did come across the spookiest note ever left by a cleaning crew: